-Figure 1.15 evaluates the number of housing units in different income ranges and the quantity by price of homes to meet household income levels.
+Figure 1.15 evaluates the number of housing units in different income ranges and the quantity by price of homes that match those households spending 30% of their income on housing.

-- " A positive balance indicates a surplus of housing within the affordability range of each respective income group, while a negative balance indicates a shortage. - " Housing shortages typically affect the lowest income households more because of their limited choices. - " North Liberty has a housing unit surplus affordable to households earning \$50,000 to \$74,999. - This means households earning above \$75,000 are not without housing but are living in housing units below what they could reasonably afford.
-The result pushes those earning less into lower valued or lower quality homes, who in turn push those earning less than them into lower valued or lower quality homes (or to a different community).
+- An over balance indicates a surplus of housing within the affordability range for the respective income group.
+An under balance implies a shortage. - > Housing shortages affect the lowest income households more because of their limited choices. - North Liberty has more housing units matching 30% of income for households earning \$50,000 to \$74,999, and fewer for households making above \$75,000. - The data does not reflect inflation and higher interest rates from 2020 to plan writing, or other household costs like transportation. - This means many households earning above \$75,000 are living in units below what they could reasonably afford (<30% of their income spent on housing).
+The result pushes households earning less into lower valued or lower quality homes, who in turn push those earning less than them into lower valued or lower quality homes (or to a different community).